-Every mobile marketer today is asking the same question: How can I drive cross-channel growth for my app—and which mobile marketing channels will actually perform?
+Every mobile marketer today is asking the same few questions: How can I drive cross-channel growth for my app through mobile app marketing campaigns, and which mobile marketing channels will actually perform?
+What are the best ways to market an app, and what’s the best mobile app marketing strategy?

 While App Annie reports that consumer app store spending will surpass $110 billion this year, mobile marketers face struggle to stand out and drive installs in the crowded mobile app space.

-It’s no longer enough for marketers to rely on app store placement and good fortune.
+It’s no longer enough for marketers to rely on app store placement and good fortune as a mobile app marketing strategy.
+In this day and age, there are a few marketing strategies for apps that — despite an ever-increasing mobile app market size — marketers use to consistently drive growth.
 In order to attract and retain organic—or even paid—mobile users, mobile marketers and product professionals must strategically leverage every channel in their mobile growth stack.

-With competition this stiff, it’s crucial to find the right marketing channels to drive installs in Q3, Q4, and beyond.
+With competition this stiff, and with a mobile app market this large, it’s crucial to find the right marketing channels to drive installs in Q3, Q4, and beyond.
 And if certain channels aren’t performing the way you’d hoped, now’s the time to adjust your focus – and your mobile spend.

 So, which key channels are today’s leading mobile growth experts focusing on right now?
 Here’s an in-depth exploration of three tried-and-true marketing channels that some of today’s leading mobile brands use to drive continued growth.